 Also, one of the most popular options when visiting the Prague castle is to book a ticket with a guided tour.
-This way you can learn more in-depth about the history of the castle as you go.
+This way you can learn more in-depth about the history of the complex as you go.

 We recommend getting to Prague Castle as early as possible as it gets very busy!
 Visiting outside of the weekend and peak summer months of July and August is also smart.
-Whenever you go though, you’re sure to have a great time at this historic attraction!
+Whenever you go though, you’re sure to have a great time at this historic attraction.

 Our Visit to the Castle in Prague

 We started our day early by walking over the famous Charles Bridge to the Prague Castle.
 This is the first thing to know!
 The massive castle complex is actually on the other side of the Vltava River.
 While Old Town and most of the iconic towers lie opposite the castle, it gives it its own special side of the city called “Lesser Town” to marvel over.

 After crossing the bridge we walked up the large staircase to get to the Prague Castle.
 It’s 220 steps to be exact!
 On the way up you can even stop at the oldest pub in Prague built in 1375.
 At the castle entrance, we went through security, bag check, and then finally entered the grounds.
 From there, we just had to decide what to see first.

 We recommend at least 2 to 3 hours at the Prague Castle.
 Yet, there’s enough to see that you could spend an entire day.
 If you bought your Prague Castle tickets online you will already have them electronically on your phone.
 Otherwise, they can be purchased at the main office after walking through security.

 Best Things to See at the Prague Castle

 Old Royal Palace